LairdCP/igsdk/aws/lambdas/data_storage/README.md

 All messages **must** contain a `function` element, which is an unsigned integer that represents the 8-bit Modbus function code.

+All messages **must** contain a `received` element, which is an unsigned integer that represents the message receive time as milliseconds since the Epoch (1-1-1970).

 Messages **may** contain a `data` element, which is an array of unsigned integers that represent the Modbus data payload.
 Messages that do not contain a data payload can omit this element.

 An example of a JSON message representing a single Modbus message is as follows: